Algebraic Neural Networks: Stability to Deformations: Introduction

-The notion of stability in CNNs is rooted in the notion of Lipschitz-continuity to the action of diffeomorphisms introduced by Mallat in~\cite{mallat_ginvscatt} for the analysis of translation-invariant operators acting on $L^{2}(\mathbb{R}^{n})$.
-This concept is adapted to invariant scattering convolutional networks~\cite{bruna_iscn}, where the stability condition also implies global translation invariance.
-Mild variants of these notions have been considered in the literature for the analysis of convolutional networks.
-In~\cite{bruna_groupinvrepconvnn} a version of the notion introduced in~\cite{mallat_ginvscatt} is used considering the action of groups, formulating the Lipschitz stability in terms of the distance between a given group $G$ and the invariance group $G_{0}$, while in~\cite{bietti2017_stabilitycnn} the stability condition is a variant of~\cite{mallat_ginvscatt} considering signals whose domain is restricted to a compact subset of $\mathbb{R}^{n}$.
-For GNNs the problem of formulating stability conditions has been considered in~\cite{zou_stability}, analyzing two scenarios, first the stability is measured with respect to changes in the amplitude of the signal, and second the perturbation is measured with respect to changes in the graphs.
+Stability of CNNs is rooted in the notion of Lipschitz-continuity to the action of diffeomorphisms introduced in~\cite{mallat_ginvscatt} for the analysis of translation-invariant operators acting on $L^{2}(\mathbb{R}^{n})$.
+Although initially derived for scattering transforms \cite{mallat_ginvscatt, bruna_iscn} stability results are readily extendable to the analysis of convolutional neural networks \cite{bruna_groupinvrepconvnn, bietti2017_stabilitycnn}.
+For GNNs the problem of formulating stability conditions has been considered in~\cite{zou_stability, gamabruna_diffscattongraphs, fern2019stability}.
 In~\cite{gamabruna_diffscattongraphs} the notion of stability on graphs is considered in depth pointing out that the generalization of the conditions stated in~\cite{mallat_ginvscatt, bruna_iscn} is not straightforward for non smooth, non Euclidean domains, and as a way to quantify stability in GNNs the notion of \textit{metric stability} is considered using a diffusion operator to measure the perturbations or changes in the graphs.
 In~\cite{fern2019stability} a related notion of stability is used to provide concrete results about the stability on GNNs.